-Your surgeon will make a cut through the scar from the first operation and a cut on your skin around the colostomy.
-Your surgeon will join the two ends of your bowel back together and place your bowel inside your abdominal cavity.
+Your surgeon will free up the end of your bowel inside your abdomen and the end used to make the colostomy.
+Your surgeon will join the two ends back together and place your bowel inside your abdominal cavity.

 What complications can happen?

 General complications of any operation

 - unsightly scarring of your skin

 - developing a hernia in the scar

 - blood clot in your leg